-A small bowel fistula causes a metabolic acidosis by increasing the strong ion difference, due to the loss of a large amount of strong cations (sodium and potassium) with a relatively small loss of chloride.
+A small bowel fistula causes a metabolic acidosis by decreasing the strong ion difference, due to the loss of a large amount of strong cations (sodium and potassium) with a relatively small loss of chloride.

 The reason for this is the relatively large amount of bicarbonate (and thus small amount of chloride) in the fluid at this part of the gut.
 Pancreatic secretions play a role, as already discussed- these bring the pH of the gastric output back to a more tolerable 7.0, by secreting a bicarbonate-rich, chloride-poor fluid.

 On top of this, the duodenum contains Brunner’s glands, which secrete an alkaline mucus.
 Thus, in essence, the pathophysiology underlying the development of metabolic acidosis from a duodenal fistula is the same as that of a pancreatic fistula- it is basically the same secretions being lost.